MegaBits/analytics/README.md

-I think the python libraries are dependent on `boto` and that's it for now (for the `collect.py` script)
+I think the python libraries are dependent on `boto` (may need to make a config file? google it) and that's it for now (for the `collect.py` script)

+Clone this into an EC2 instance and do `sudo yum install python-pip` for pip on EC2.
+You'll also need to install the AWS CLI and do `aws config` to set your credentials.